MG-Cars.net

 MG Midget and Sprite Technical - Timing cover seal oil leak again

-Good afternoon, its my first post here, so please be gentle!
+Good afternoon, it’s my first post here, so please be gentle!

 I acquired my latest midget about six months ago, a nice original 1275 Mk III, 1972 RWA.